Alan Partridge: Legacy

 Brian Logan wrote in the Guardian that though Partridge was created as a satire of the "asinine fluency of broadcaster-speak" of the time, his development as a character study gave him a timeless quality.
 Another Guardian journalist, John Crace, wrote: "By rights, Alan Partridge should have been dead as a character years ago, the last drops of humour long since wrung out ... but Steve Coogan keeps finding ways to make him feel fresh."
 The Independent wrote that Partridge was a "disarming creation" whom the audience root for despite his flaws.

 In the Guardian, Alexis Petridis wrote that audiences find Partridge funny partly because they recognise themselves in him, and Edmund Gordon called Partridge "a magnificent comic creation: a monster of egotism and tastelessness".
 According to Gordon, Partridge allows progressive audiences to laugh at politically incorrect humour as "every loathsome comment is sold to us not as a gag, but as a gaffe".
 Writing that Partridge "channels the worst excesses of the privileged white man who considers himself nonetheless a victim", the New Statesman journalist Daniel Curtis saw Partridge as a precursor to post-truth politicians such as Nigel Farage and Donald Trump.

 Mandatory wrote that Partridge was "a fascinatingly layered and fully realised creation of years of storytelling and a fundamentally contemptible prick—he feels like a living, breathing person, but a living, breathing person that you want to strangle".
 The Telegraph wrote: "Never has one actor so completely inhabited a sitcom character.
 We believe Partridge is real, from his side-parted hair down to his tasseled sports-casual loafers."
 In 2025, the Guardian critic Rachel Aroesti wrote that Partridge "has long been an exquisite study in dwindling celebrity", with later series parodying endeavours such as podcasts, crowdfunding and personalised video messages.
 Aroesti wrote: "Often, fame seems effortless and aspirational – a product of the audience's desire rather than the celebrity's – yet Partridge's interactions with the public remind us that most pursue it, feverishly."
 In 2014, the Guardian writer Stuart Heritage described Partridge as "one of the greatest and most beloved comic creations of the last few decades".
-In 2022, another Guardian writer, Michael Hogan, Partridge as Coogan's greatest TV role, writing that he had "painstakingly fleshed him out from a catchphrase-spouting caricature to a layered creation of subtle pathos [and] one of our most enduring and beloved comic characters".
+In 2022, another Guardian writer, Michael Hogan, chose Partridge as Coogan's greatest TV role, writing that he had "painstakingly fleshed him out from a catchphrase-spouting caricature to a layered creation of subtle pathos [and] one of our most enduring and beloved comic characters".